Physetica homoscia

 Physetica homoscia is a species of moth of the family Noctuidae.
-It is endemic to New Zealand and is found throughout New Zealand including in the Auckland Islands.
-This species inhabits places where its host plants are common and this includes costal dune habitat.
-It lives at a wide range of altitudes from sea-level up to at least 1750 m.
+It is endemic to New Zealand and is found throughout the country, including the Auckland Islands.
+This species inhabits areas where its host plants are common, and this includes costal dune habitats.
+It lives at a wide range of altitudes, from sea-level to at least 1750 m.
 The larvae of P. homoscia feed on Ozothamnus leptophyllus and Ozothamnus vauvilliersii.
 They are very active and drop to the ground when disturbed.
 Larvae are parasitised by a species of fly.
-This species pupates in the soil and the pupa life stage lasts for approximately 6 weeks.
+This species pupates in the soil, and the pupa life stage lasts approximately 6 weeks.
 The adult moths are on the wing from September to June and are attracted to light.
 The adults of P. homoscia might possibly be confused with Ichneutica moderata however this latter species lacks the small white dots on the forewing veins of P. homoscia.
 Adults might also be confused with P. temperata but P. homoscia is significantly larger in size.